-What's concerning, however, is that eight percent don't report results at all, and that number jumps to 17 percent in companies with three or more years of tenure.
-Not reporting results to leadership and the crowd is detrimental, because you're not showcasing the business impact of ideas, and you're missing a great opportunity to give your audience some well-earned recognition.
+What's concerning, however, is that 8 percent don't report results at all, and that number jumps to 17 percent in companies with three or more years of tenure.
+Not reporting results to leadership or employees is detrimental because you're not showcasing the business impact of ideas, and you're missing a great opportunity to give your crowdsourcing audience some well-earned recognition.
 Don't assume that once your innovation program is firmly established that reporting is less important.

-When you do report results, who is in your audience?
-This year, there was an uptick in customers who shared results among their company's top leadership, with 63 percent reporting to the leadership team and 57 percent to the executive team.
-There was also a jump in reporting results to employees - 33 percent of survey respondents this year said they do so compared to 18 percent in 2018.
+When you do report results, whois in your audience?
+This year, there was an uptick in customers who shared results among their company's top leadership, with 63 percent reporting to the leadership team and 57 percent to the executive team/C-Suite.
+There was also a jump in reporting results to employees - 33 percent of survey respondents this year said they do so vs. 18 percent in 2018.

 No matter how challenging it can be, you need to track implementation and ROI or other value to show the value of your innovation program.
-When you can definitively show value, your program likely receives more support and funding.
+When you can definitively show value, your program receives more funding.
 With more funding comes the opportunity to expand the operating model, which generates more challenges and communities, more ideas, more value - all of which can boost your company's competitiveness and bottom line.